nichol7s/timelines-site/pages/es/index.md

 [![](https://user-images.githubusercontent.com/82182/103177609-f132a880-4873-11eb-8c78-8e4c231785eb.png)](/es/primeros-países-de-enmascaramiento)
 {: refdef}

-If you want to make a contibution, take a look at our [GitHub site](https://github.com/its-airborne/timelines-site)

 ## Now we know it's airborne

+If you want to make a contribution, take a look at our [GitHub site](https://github.com/its-airborne/timelines-site)

 <div id="slideshow">
    <div>